What is a cookie?

 - ‘third-party cookies’ which are set by other online services who run content on the page you are viewing, for example by third-party analytics companies who monitor and analyse our web access.

 Cookies do not contain any information that personally identify you, for example name, date of birth.
-We may store information obtained from cookies such as your IP address, browser and/or other internet log information, but this will not usually identify you personally.

 You may remove the cookies by following the instructions of your device preferences; however, if you choose to disable cookies, some features of our Site may not operate properly and your online experience may be limited.